 IDOA staff will review the comments and may make changes to the proposed rules.

 Then, the proposed rules will be published for a second notice for legislator members of the Joint Committee on Administrative Rules (JCAR).
 JCAR, which meets monthly, will have up to 45 days to consider the proposals.
 This period may include additional public input and a JCAR hearing.

 Williams pointed out hemp grown for fiber is planted in early spring to produce a lot of biomass before it is harvested in late fall.
 Hemp is grown strictly for grain and dual-crop hemp for fiber and grain also are planted in the spring.

 However, production licenses don’t resolve market questions.
 While Williams projected hemp fiber and grain crops “will be competitive with corn and soybeans,” he added cannabinoid economics are confusing and prices vary widely.

 In 2017, licensed Kentucky hemp growers reported average prices of $1.70 per pound for grain, 34 cents per pound for fiber, and $7.20 per pound for flowers/buds for CBD, according to Williams.

 For the 2019 growing season, 1,075 Kentucky growers have applied for licenses for 45,250-plus acres.
 Of those growers, 1,009 seek to harvest flowers, 330 for fiber (including dual-purpose crop), and 248 for grain (including dual-purpose).
 About 40 new hemp processors have applied for Kentucky licenses.

 Williams raised concerns about potential U.S. farm production outstripping hemp demand given that global production was a record 330,000 acres, including Canadian and European Union farmland, based on USDA National Agricultural Statistics Service data.

-This article written from excerpts from IDOA, Cook County Farm Bureau and Illinois Farm Bureau FarmWeek articles.
+This article is written from excerpts from IDOA, Cook County Farm Bureau, and Illinois Farm Bureau FarmWeek articles.